-As the Zika outbreak spreads to more countries and infects more people, AmeriCares is expanding its efforts to educate families on how to prevent the disease while providing supplies to help protect them from mosquitoes that carry the Zika virus.
+With the recent Zika outbreak in Florida and the spread of the disease in more countries and territories, AmeriCares is expanding its efforts to educate families on how to prevent the disease while providing supplies to help protect them from mosquitoes that carry the Zika virus.

 In the southern United States and Puerto Rico, AmeriCares is providing 300,000 cans of OFF!® aerosol repellent to protect low-income and uninsured families from mosquitoes that could be carrying the Zika virus this summer.
 The repellent, donated by SC Johnson, is being delivered free of charge to clinics, health departments and nonprofit partners.
 This latest donation is in addition to an earlier distribution of repellant in the U.S. and El Salvador this spring